rajajain08/particles_flutter/particles_flutter/README.md

 If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/rajajain08/particles_flutter/issues).
 If you fixed a bug or implemented a new feature, please send a [pull request](https://github.com/rajajain08/particles_flutter/pulls).
+Or Please send me a short DM on [Twitter](https://twitter.com/rajajain08)